DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

      - [ ] Represents a desirable design attitude.
      - [ ] High cohesion is the aim in software development.
      - [x] All of the above

+     > All of these are true about cohesion.

 3. The goal in real-life software development is to aim for object and functional cohesion and anything less than this should be justified.

     - [x] True
     - [ ] False

+    > This statement is true.
+The strongest cohesion isn't always practical or possible, but object and functional cohesion should always be possible.

 4. The four types of weak cohesion are: